n-donati/CanvasMD/README.md

 ## Contributing

-We welcome contributions to the Canvas CLI Tool!
+We welcome contributions to the CanvasMD!
 Please feel free to submit issues, feature requests, or pull requests.

 ---